 Before You Join|

-The "Britain-Myanmar Society" was founded in 1957 under the auspices of Lord Louis Mountbatten of Burma.
-Its members share a serious interest in Myanmar - a professional interest as writers, academics, diplomats etc, or long personal experience of the country.
-They include Myanmar people overseas.
+The "Britain-Burmese Society" was founded in 1957 under the auspices of Lord Louis Mountbatten of Burma.
+Its members share a serious interest in Burma - a professional interest as writers, academics, diplomats etc, or long personal experience of the country.
+They include Burmese people overseas.
 The Society is non-political - you are advised to look at the sheet of Frequently Asked Questions for what that means in practice.

 New members should be prepared to give as well as receive.
 Perhaps you could contribute a lecture in London, or useful material to the Research area of our web site.
 We shall provide the means for members to make contact with each other and share expertise across geographical boundaries.
 When a member publishes a new book, the Society helps publicise it.
 When outside authors and television producers look for particular expertise or experience, we put them in touch with the right members.

 Up to now this includes the following areas: (more to follow - and would members please suggest what would be most useful to them, and in which areas they have something to contribute?)Out of consideration for our members and other visitors, this web site is an "ad-free zone", as far as flashing advertising banners are concerned.